Pet emergency

 Is scindapsus exotica poisonous to dogs?

-Yes — the ASPCA lists Scindapsus Exotica (Scindapsus pictus 'Exotica') as toxic to dogs.
+Yes — Scindapsus Exotica (Scindapsus pictus 'Exotica') is regarded as toxic to dogs, based on genus- and family-level toxicity data.
 ASPCA does not list Scindapsus pictus individually, but as an Araceae aroid (the pothos and philodendron family) it contains insoluble calcium oxalate crystals.
 Treat it as toxic to cats and dogs: chewing causes oral irritation, burning of the mouth and tongue, drooling, vomiting and difficulty swallowing.

 How serious is it if my dog ate scindapsus exotica?

 Scindapsus Exotica is toxic to dogs and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?